On refined Chern-Simons and refined ABJ matrix models: Refined ABJ matrix model

 so that the constraints become

 A couple of observations are in order.
 First we remark that the operator in \eqref{eq:adjoint-oper-rABJ} can formally be obtained from \eqref{eq:adjoint-oper-rCS} via the substitution

-so that we can use the $q$-Virasoro constraints to argue that there exists an equivalence between rABJ theory for the super-group $U(N,M)$ and rCS for $U(N-\frac{1}{\beta}M)$.
+so that we can use the $q$-Virasoro constraints to argue that there exists an equivalence between rABJ theory for the super-group $U(N|M)$ and rCS for $U(N-\frac{1}{\beta}M)$.
 The precise statement of this equivalence is given by the identity

 between normalized rCS and rABJ generating functions.
-Because the $q$-Virasoro constraints in rCS are completely solvable (up to overall normalization), it follows that the rABJ generating function is also uniquely defined by $q$-Virasoro.
+Because the $q$-Virasoro constraints in rCS are completely solvable (up to overall normalization), it follows that the rABJ generating function is also uniquely defined by $q$-Virasoro. {Moreover, because the operators \eqref{eq:adjoint-oper-rABJ} and \eqref{eq:adjoint-oper-rCS} coincide up to redefinition of the rank, it follows that they satisfy the same algebraic relations, i.e. those given by the $q$-Virasoro algebra.}

 As a second observation we can ask the following question: given some specific values of \(\beta\) and \(N_{\mathrm{eff}}\), are there two integers \(N,M\) such that \(N_\mathrm{eff}=N-\frac{1}{\beta}M\)?
 If this is the case, then we can use the correspondence in \eqref{eq:effective-rank} to define rCS theory for non-integer rank $N_{\mathrm{eff}}$ (which does not make sense as an honest matrix model) by instead computing the generating function of rABJ theory with integer ranks $N,M$ as in the r.h.s. of \eqref{eq:effective-rank-def}.